rafaco/InAppDevTools/CONTRIBUTING.md

 Standard user don't need to manually download or build our artifacts as they are available at public repositories preconfigured by Android Studio.
 Just follow the installation process in our [README](README.md#setup) and rebuild your project.

 Following instructions are for user that want build their own version of InAppDevTools with changes.
-Remember to contribute your changes to the community using a PR.
+Remember to contribute your changes to the community using a Pull Request.

 ### Artifacts